awu626/STAT-4830-project/README.md

 ```

 ## ⚙️ Setup Instructions
 We recommend using Google Colab with an A100 GPU if you want to train models.
-The overall model training takes ~1 hour to complete.
+The overall model training takes ~1 hour to complete, but for the sake of showing our work we have set it to 1 epoch (should take a couple minutes).
+Results in the "STAT4830Transformers" notebook will NOT be good.
+See better results in STAT4830Demo.
 To ensure all dependencies are met, place the requirements.txt file in your working Colab directory and run:

 ```bash
 pip install -r path-to-your-requirements.txt